Right Now (Atomic Kitten song): Year-end charts

+Release history

 2004 version

 In 2004, as Atomic Kitten decided to take a break, they released one more single to say goodbye.
 It was the double-A side "Someone like Me" / "Right Now 2004".
 The remix is exclusive on the group's 2004 Greatest Hits album.
-While the original version was a 1990s disco pop song, the 2004 version is more in the vein of early 2000s dance songs.
+While the original version was a 1990s disco-pop song, the 2004 version is more in the vein of early 2000s dance songs.

 Chart performance

 "Someone like Me" / "Right Now 2004" achieved a better position on the UK Singles Chart than the original release of "Right Now", peaking at number eight, and reached the top 20 in Ireland.
 It was the group's lowest charting single in Germany, peaking at number 67, and in Switzerland, reaching number 42.
 In the Netherlands, it was their second-lowest-charting single, behind "Love Doesn't Have to Hurt".

 Music video

 The video accompanying the 2004 re-recording shows Hamilton, McClarnon, and Jenny Frost rehearsing and performing a concert, intercut with backstage footage and glimpses of press conferences, holidays, and television appearances.